Si King

-Simon James King (born 20 October 1966) is an English television presenter, best known as one half of the Hairy Bikers with Dave Myers.
-Together they have presented a number of television cookery series for BBC television and have since launched an online weight loss programme, 'The Hairy Bikers Diet Club'.
+Simon James King (born 20 October 1966) is an English television presenter, best known as one half of the Hairy Bikers with the late Dave Myers.
+Together they presented a number of television cookery series for BBC television and launched an online weight loss programme, 'The Hairy Bikers Diet Club'.

 Early life

-King was born in Kibblesworth, County Durham.
+King was born in Kibblesworth, then part of County Durham.
 An alumnus of St Robert of Newminster Catholic School in Washington, he once stated that he "went through a phase of wanting to be a priest when I was about 13, but soon discovered girls and music were way more interesting."
 King's father served in the Royal Navy during World War II on the Arctic convoys and was then employed as a motorcycle despatch rider.

-Aged 16 Si worked laying paving stones for a construction firm.
+At the age of 16, King worked laying paving stones for a construction firm.
 He then worked in film and television production.
 He was assistant location manager on Harry Potter and the Philosopher's Stone and location manager on Harry Potter and the Chamber of Secrets.
-He met Dave Myers in 1995 on the set of a TV drama entitled The Gambling Man on which he was the second assistant director.
+He met Dave Myers in 1992.
+He also worked on the set of a TV drama entitled The Gambling Man on which he was the second assistant director.

 Career

 Hairy Bikers

 The duo first appeared on the BBC's The Hairy Bikers' Cookbook.
 Their TV shows are a mixture of cookery and travelogue, using a similar style to that previously associated with chef Keith Floyd, including the habit of frequently referring to the cameraman and other crew.
 Most shows featured the pair riding motorbikes, including the BMW R1200GS, F650GS and Triumph Rocket III.

-In summer 2009 they filmed a 30-part daytime series for BBC Two, The Hairy Bikers' Food Tour of Britain, which aired weekdays starting on 24 August 2009.
+In summer 2009, they filmed a 30-part daytime series for BBC Two, The Hairy Bikers' Food Tour of Britain, which aired weekdays starting on 24 August 2009.
 The series saw them visit a different county each day and cook what they considered to be that county's signature dish.

-A new six part series titled The Hairy Bikers: Mums Know Best commenced broadcast in early January 2010 on BBC Two.
+A new six-part series titled The Hairy Bikers: Mums Know Best commenced broadcast in early January 2010 on BBC Two.

-On 25 October 2010 a new 40 episode series, The Hairy Bikers' Cook Off, was launched on BBC Two.
+On 25 October 2010, a new 40-episode series, The Hairy Bikers' Cook Off, was launched on BBC Two.
 The programme includes a cook off between two families, and celebrity guests.

 From January to May 2010, the Hairy Bikers performed their "Big Night Out" show in theatres throughout the UK.
-Directed by Bob Mortimer, the show was a fun mixture of cooking and chat with a little song and dance thrown in.
-It explored their youth, how they met and their love of food.
+Directed by Bob Mortimer, the show was a mixture of cooking and chat with some song and dance.

 In June 2011, the Bikers appeared in the second series of Mum Knows Best.
 The series, made up of eight episodes, featured three 'Star Mums' whose recipes were tested and shared with the public.